-The clearer part of the year in Medellín begins around December 13 and lasts for 2.7 months, ending around March 2.
-On January 13, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 21% of the time, and overcast or mostly cloudy 79% of the time.
+The clearer part of the year in Medellín begins around December 14 and lasts for 2.7 months, ending around March 3.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Medellín varies significantly throughout the year.

-The wetter season lasts 8.5 months, from March 25 to December 8, with a greater than 69% chance of a given day being a wet day.
+The wetter season lasts 8.5 months, from March 26 to December 9, with a greater than 69% chance of a given day being a wet day.
 The month with the most wet days in Medellín is October, with an average of 26.3 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Medellín is October, with an average of 26.3 days.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 87% on November 7.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 87% on November 8.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Medellín experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Medellín.
-The most rain falls during the 31 days centered around May 6, with an average total accumulation of 10.7 inches.
+The month with the most rain in Medellín is May, with an average rainfall of 10.5 inches.

-The least rain falls around January 28, with an average total accumulation of 4.3 inches.
+The month with the least rain in Medellín is January, with an average rainfall of 4.4 inches.